trisulnsm/docker/README.md

 Trisul has a multi layered analytics capability.
 A first pass analysis with Trisul is done over a PCAP dump, then a second layer is created and another pass with Suricata IDS.
 This gives you full visibility with multiple tools.

 ````
-sudo docker run  --net=host -v /opt/trisul6_root:/trisulroot -d trisulnsm/trisul6 --pcap myPacketDump.pcap
+sudo docker run  --name=trisul1a \
+   --net=host -v /opt/trisul6_root:/trisulroot \
+       -d trisulnsm/trisul6 --pcap myPacketDump.pcap

 ````

-Note that the file `myPacketDump.pcap` has to be placed inside the `/opt/trisul6_root` volume so that the Docker image can see the outside file.
+**PCAP File Location** The file `myPacketDump.pcap` has to be placed inside the shared volume `/opt/trisul6_root` volume so that the Docker image can see the outside file.

 ---------------------